stevearc/overseer.nvim/README.md

 Remaining VS Code features

-- [ ] task types for npm, gulp, grunt, jake, and typescript
+- [ ] task types for gulp, grunt, and jake
 - [ ] shell-specific quoting
 - [ ] better interface for `pickString` inputs
 - [ ] some sort of hook for `command` inputs